So You Want To Be A Doula

 I'm inspired to write this blog post because we get multiple inquires each month from people asking how to become a doula, if they can shadow with us, or if they can pick our brains about doula life.
 I would LOVE to sit down with each of these aspiring doulas over a cup of coffee and listen to their hearts.
 However, in addition to being a busy doula, I'm also a mom to four young children and if I'm not investing time in my clients, I'm pouring my heart and my energy out to my family.
 So... please don't be discouraged, passionate new doula, on your journey.
 I'm not going to be able to meet with you in person, but I am going to give you some of my favorite resources to help you get started!
 Pretend that we are sitting with our coffee or whatever beverage you prefer (although I strongly suggest that you start liking coffee if you don't already so you'll be able to handle those all-nighters) and let's chat!

 Books.
 There are SO many birth books out there.
 Likely, if you're considering becoming a doula, you've read several of these.
 My favorite books on specifically becoming a doula, the logistics of it, caring for families, and building a business are The Doula Book and The Doula Business Guide.
-Books are an inexpensive way to learn and see if this job is the right fit for you.
+Books are an inexpensive way that just takes time to give you a ton of knowledge.

 Birth Professional Groups.
 My favorite nation wide doula group is Love What You Doula on Facebook.
 There's so much to learn from other doulas / aspiring doulas who post here.
 Other doula groups exist, but this has been my favorite.
 If you're local to the Triad, check out Triad Birth.
 There's a Triad Birth website and facebook page.
 They have regular meetings and this is an amazing networking opportunity for you to meet birth professionals in our area.